 –Understand social activities happening both on and off of your site to help you optimize user engagement and increase social key performance indicators (KPIs).

 –Make better, more efficient data-driven decisions in your social media marketing programs.”

 Mui also said, “Our goal with the new reports is to tie social activities and referrals to measurable, meaningful economic value so businesses can more effectively evaluate which social channels are impacting their bottom line, and which tactics will lead to measurable economic value.”

 The current reports under the ‘social’ tab of Google Analytics are Engagement, Action and pages.
 The forthcoming new set of reports will be Overview, Sources, Pages, Conversions, Social Plugins and Social Visitors Flow.

 The overview report consists of data from all the other social reports.
 This report lets users see how much value is generated from the different social media sites.

-It shows the engagement and conversation statistics for each social network so that users can see how people are interacting with their content.
+It shows the engagement and conversion statistics for each social network so that users can see how people are interacting with their content.
 It also allows users to see the effect of the current social media campaigns.